 As the international community has committed to end hunger, achieve food security and improved nutrition by 2030, one in nine people worldwide still do not have enough to eat.
 Food and food-related assistance lie at the heart of the struggle to break the cycle of hunger and poverty.

-On any given day, WFP has 20 ships, 70 planes and 5,000 trucks on the move, delivering food and other assistance to those in most need.
+On any given day, WFP has 5,000 trucks, 20 ships and 70 planes on the move, delivering food and other assistance to those in most need.
 Every year, we distribute approximately 12.6 billion rations at an estimated average cost per ration of US$ 0.31.
 These numbers lie at the roots of WFP’s unparalleled reputation as an emergency responder, one that gets the job done quickly at scale in the most difficult environments.

 WFP’s efforts focus on emergency assistance, relief and rehabilitation, development aid and special operations.
 Two-thirds of our work is in conflict-affected countries where people are three times more likely to be undernourished than those living in countries without conflict.